wickedjargon/xmouseless/README.md

-This is my configuration of the xmouseless package
+This is my vim-like configuration of the xmouseless package.